michael-spengler/hackathon-challenges-idea-collection/README.md

 We will organize this event via the discord server of the https://nest.land/ community

 Feel free to join via the following invitation link: https://discord.gg/hYUsX3H

-To start small we decided to start with a maximum of 20 contributors.

 Everyone who has published at least one Deno module is invited to try registering among the first 20 people :)